Home › Tools › PCM guideLikelihood ridges

 MLE position

-Solutions to Ridge Wandering
+Solutions to ridge wandering

-1. MCMC with Priors
+1. MCMC with priors

 Bayesian MCMC with an exponential or lognormal prior on rates is the most principled solution.
 A prior naturally penalizes high values that have little data support.
 The posterior distribution will concentrate near biologically reasonable values unless the data strongly support high rates.